Earliest information: 1830 (?1819)

 May 2008 PBA Accountants (new business name for Freeman Baker Associates).
 See: NWN advert 9.5.2008 for PBA Accountants

-May 2017 PBA Accountants moved to Ramsbury House, Charnham Lane.
+May 2017 PBA Accountants moved to Ramsbury House, Charnham Lane, leaving the property empty.